Pioneer Works: History

 Months after much of the initial restoration was completed, Hurricane Sandy caused severe flooding and damage to the neighborhood.
 Five feet of water flooded the space, severely damaging the ground floor; many of those living and working nearby suffered extensive losses from the storm, and the building's reconstruction had to be started over.

 Following extensive cleanup and renovations, the space re-opened in 2013 under the name Pioneer Works.

+In 2014, Janna Levin, a Columbia University astrophysicist and author, joined as the organization's Founding Director of Sciences.

 Program initiatives

 Exhibitions and events

 Musician Ariel Pink performs for several hundred people during the Mexican Summer Weekend Festival, a collaboration between an independent record label and Pioneer Works.

 Specialists from diverse backgrounds present work in a number of different ways, from traditional lectures to films to art installations and performances.
 The exhibition program revolves around an expansive, main space that acts as a major exhibit hall.
 Musical performances are frequent and range from single performances to festivals.

 Residencies

 Former-resident woodworker Thomas Beale's studio.

 Housed within the facility, the residency program facilities include a 3-D printer, a powerful microscope capable of printing the viewed image, a metalworking shop, a woodworking shop, an analog photography studio, and a music studio.
 Visual and performing artists, writers, musicians, designers, and scientists are encouraged to share their ideas in a public presentation of the work produced over the course of the residency.